codemonster94/Review_scrapper/README.md

 below to install all your dependencies within their own copy of the project: pip install -r requirements.txt
-To deactivate your virtual environment, simply run the following code in the terminal: deactivate
+To deactivate your virtual environment, simply run the following code in the terminal:

+deactivate

+ ### Follow steps in windows powershell for installation:

+  The following are useful commands to install and check the prerequisites to run the program in the terminal (e.g. Windows PowerShell).
+Note that depending on the `python` versions pre-installed, the `python` commands may need to be `python3` instead.

+To create a virtual environment called .venv:

+`python -m venv .venv`

+To activate the virtual environment in Windows PowerShell:

+`.venv/Scripts/Activate.ps1`

+To activate the virtual environment in Linux environment:

+`source .venv/bin/activate`

+To install all the required libraries and dependencies:

+`python -m pip install -r requirements.txt`

+Some library versions may not be compatible with the current running version of python.
+In that case, the version number(s) in requirements.txt may need to be changed.

+To view and ensure all the required packages are installed:

+`python -m pip list`

+(Optional) To save all of the current dependencies to `requirements.txt`:

+`python -m pip freeze > requirements.txt`

 ## Instructions to run the program
 Once all the prerequisites are installed, we can start running the program.
 Note that depending on the python versions pre-installed, the python commands may need to be